The world of Minority Report is about to be unlocked, and the key is inside your phone

 But that wasn’t the greatest revelation.
 What was truly interesting to me was that I didn’t even need this little Beacon sitting in my pocket.
 I could have done the same thing with an app on my phone, which would allow me to set all my communication and privacy preferences, and which wouldn’t suck precious battery power away.
 That, to me, is the game changer.
 It also wouldn’t need me to download multiple apps for multiple locations.

 Walking me through the experience was founder Dave Mathews.
-This entrepreneur should know about location based apps and linked the physical world with online.
+This entrepreneur should know about location-based apps and linked the physical world with online.
 He has in fact been championing creating a ‘physical cookie’ for some time.
 He pioneered the CueCat barcode reader which could link printed magazine articles to the Web back in 2000.
 It’s been a long journey, but it looks like he may now have cracked what could be a huge market going forward.
 He even wrote a story in 2012 as to why location-based apps have failed in the past.

 For how else will the Walmarts and small retailers of this world compete against Amazon without a way to tailor their real-world retail environments to customer preferences?
 The applications don’t stop there, but let’s first explore how all this works.